 How do we go about finding these professional advocates to help us?

-- Area Agency on Aging and Elder Care Locator provides information about possible availability of such services and supports
+- Area Agency on Aging and Elder Care Locator provides information about the possible availability of such services and supports

 - Temporary Assistance for Needy Families (TANF) provides Employment Development Counselors/Social Workers for recipients of welfare services.